Two Great Trends That Trend Great Together

 Surprisingly both games control fairly well and offer decent challenges.
 The SNES version gets the edge, though, in terms of depth, with deeper move sets and charge meters that allow for “Super Moves”.

-Double Dragon V: The Shadow Falls
+Double Dragon (The Movie The Game)

 Created by Syrox Developments and published by Sega, the second Saban teenage fighting team property got a one-on-one fighting game on Sega Genesis and Game Gear in November of 1995.